 Plasticine stop motion animation is a 3D technique in which we create our main characters, objects and sometimes as well backgrounds from plasticine, clay or some similar kneading material.
 When we use it for creating puppets we can wrap it around steel construction or armature to make them more stable.
 Plasticine is a very accessible material that can be easily transformed in different shapes or unusual objects out of our imagination and is often used in stop motion animations.

 Puppet animation is a form of 3D stop motion in which we use puppets as our main characters.
 In this stop motion technique we use puppets that we can build ourselves or are custom made out of different materials such as styrofoam, mattress foam, fabric… Puppets are usually attached to the steel construction or armature that enables us to control their movements.
 Puppet stop motion animation is quite an advanced form of stop motion if wanted to be done properly and is often used in art film productions.

 Video: Example of puppet animation coming soon

-Lego sets are extremely popular among different age groups and have a variety of puppets and building blocks.
-Lego is also widely used for making 3D stop motion and can be a great way to start working with puppets.
-But att the same time you can as well make very complex films with Lego.
-For those interested there is a whole chapter for lego animation in ANimavision handbook..
+Sets of blocks are extremely popular among different age groups and have a variety of puppets and building blocks.
+They are widely used for making 3D stop motion and can be a great way to start working with puppets.
+But at the same time you can as well make very complex films with blocks.

 Pixelation is a 3D stop motion technique in which we don’t create characters and objects by ourselves but instead we use humans or existing objects like chairs, cups, pencils… or some other as the main object.
 The person or an object is taking a new still position in every shot and is photographed in this position.
 All shots are then combined into sequences that are combined into a movie.
 The animations can whether be shot from regular positions and perspectives, like a regular movie or from above with people and objects laying on the floor.